 Kelly Wigus - Children's Assistant

 Perry County Public Library-Tell City telephone #: 812-547-2661

-It’s almost time for the summer reading season and the Perry County Public Library is excited to begin our summer reading program on Saturday, June 6, after storyteller Mary Jo Huff’s program at 1:00 p.m.!
+It’s almost time for the summer reading season and the Perry County Public Library will begin the summer reading program on Monday, June 6, 2016.
 The summer reading program is for children from birth through twelfth grade at both the Tell City and Cannelton locations.
 Several reading categories are specially designed to fit each reading level:

 Babies and Toddlers – birth through two years

 Children’s – grades 1, 2 and 3

 You do not have to register to participate in the summer reading program, just stop by the library (Tell City or Cannelton locations) beginning Monday, June 6 at 9:00 a.m. and pick up the appropriate reading form, read your favorite books, and return the completed form to the library for a prize.
 Then do it all over again!
 The reading program will conclude right before the summer finale on Saturday, July 23 at 1:00 p.m.

 To receive a prize, just read the following number of books:

 Babies and Toddlers – 10 easy reader books or board books

 Children’s (grades 1, 2 and 3) – 10 easy reader books or 2 chapter books